Britain's FTSE falls on commodities weakness, Old Mutual surges

 LONDON, March 7 (Reuters) - UK shares edged lower on Monday as miners fell for the first time in six sessions, weighed down by falling commodities prices which offset a jump in Old Mutual shares.

-A media report on Saturday said the company was planning a 9 billion pound ($12.8 billion) break-up into stand-alone units which could trigger a takeover battle for its various operations.
+A media report on Saturday said that the company was planning a 9 billion pound ($12.8 billion) break-up into standalone units which could trigger a takeover battle for its various operations.

-“Being (an) African-based organisation ... this emerging markets sell-off and the currency routs over the last six months put some real pressure on them, and unfortunately they’re being pushed into a situation where they have to act and actually look at some disposals to shore themselves up,” said Jonathan Roy, advisory investment manager at Charles Hanover Investments.
+“Being (an) African-based organisation ... this emerging markets sell-off and currency routs over the last six months put some real pressure on them, and unfortunately they’re being pushed into a situation where they have to act and actually look at some disposals to shore themselves up,” Jonathan Roy, advisory investment manager at Charles Hanover Investments, said.

 “The market’s really responding to the decisive action from the board,” he added.

-Glencore fell 3.1 percent, tracking the price of copper, which slipped from four-month highs hit on Friday as traders took profits on concerns that prices had overshot fundamental demand.
+Glencore, BHP Billiton and Anglo American fell between 2.1 percent and 3.5 percent, tracking the price of copper which slipped from four-month highs hit on Friday as traders took profits on concerns that prices had overshot fundamental demand.

 “Expectations of European economic recovery, sector M&A and reasonable (mid-cycle) valuations have kept us positive on the hotel sector ... but with increasing signs of a slowing global economy a clearer trend is emerging,” analysts at Citigroup said in a note, adding that they were capitalising on recent strength at IHG.

-Randgold was also under pressure after a broker cut, down 3.8 percent after Morgan Stanley cut the stock to equal weight from overweight.

-In positive territory, however, wealth manager St. James’s Place and Standard Life rose 2.3 percent and 1.2 percent respectively after British finance minister George Osborne dropped plans for a pensions overhaul on Saturday.
-(Additional reporting by Alistair Smout)
+In positive territory, however, wealth manager St. James’s Place and Standard Life rose 5.2 percent and 1.7 percent respectively after British finance minister George Osborne dropped plans for a pensions overhaul on Saturday.